History

 1845: Honolulu becomes the capital of the Hawaiian Kingdom

-1850s: With Hawaii’s plantation production on the rise, a need for more labor is realized.
+1850s: With Hawaiʻi’s plantation production on the rise, a need for more labor is realized.
 The first workers are recruited from China.
 Workers also make their way to the islands from Japan, Korea, the Philippines and Portugal.

 1874: William Charles Lunalilo dies leaving no heirs.
 The Kamehameha dynasty comes to an end.
-David Kalakaua is elected as Lunalilo’s successor.
+David Kalākaua is elected as Lunalilo’s successor.

-1878: Lydia Kamakaeha (later Queen Liliuokalani) pens "Aloha 'Oe"
+1878: Lydia Kamakaʻeha (later Queen Liliʻuokalani) pens "Aloha 'Oe"

-1881: King Kalakaua becomes the first monarch in history to circumnavigate the globe.
+1881: King Kalākaua becomes the first monarch in history to circumnavigate the globe.

-1882: Iolani Palace, the official residence of the Hawaiian monarchs, is completed.
-The Palace was ahead of its time outfitted with the most up-to-date amenities, before even the White House and Buckingham Palace, including the first electric lights in Hawaii, indoor plumbing and even a telephone.
+1882: ʻIolani Palace, the official residence of the Hawaiian monarchs, is completed.
+The Palace was ahead of its time outfitted with the most up-to-date amenities, before even the White House and Buckingham Palace, including the first electric lights in Hawaiʻi, indoor plumbing and even a telephone.

 History around Honolulu